EGO-Tech/starbase-ships/others/modules/qr_code/README.md

 [![Blueprint](https://img.shields.io/static/v1?label=Blueprint&message=Free%20Download&color=brightgreen)](#download-blueprint)

 This module is a QR code template that has individual plates that can be painted to generate scannable QR codes.
-It is bolted to a beam gram which you can weld to any ship.
+It is bolted to a beam frame which you can weld to any ship.

 ![QR Code Module](./images/qr_code1.png)